heickrd/heickrd.github.io/index.md

 **OLD TODO**: Get movement in simulated robot.
 Get moving with a shortest path algorithm. <br>
 **Current TODO**: Get advanced movement working.
 If possible, get mapping to work in order to use shortest path algorithm.

+## Week Seven
+- Attempted to get mapping to work with gazebo and cartographer
+  - This was very unsucessful as cartographer has not been ported over correctly and it seems that gazebo does not publich transform data.
+- Began porting over random navigation from c++ to python

+**Current TODO**: Decide whether to continue on with mapping or shift focus to random navigation.
+As well as attempt to get facial recognition to work through the robots camera.
+Test movement with actual robot to see if mapping will work.